Criminal Defense Lawyers

-Note: Alternative theories of defense are common before trial (not in front of a jury); however, if the defendant presents a defense during a criminal jury trial the defense attorney will not likely argue alternative defenses.
+Note: Alternative and inconsistent theories of defense are common before a criminal trial (not in front of a jury); however, if the defendant presents a defense during a criminal jury trial, the defense attorney will not likely argue alternative defenses (i.e., alibi defense and self-defense theories are alternative and inconsistent defense theories).

-There is no perfect defense to any particular type of criminal charge.
+Keep in mind that there is no perfect defense to any particular type of criminal charge.
 The defense, or defenses, that are employed by a defendant’s criminal defense attorney is guided by the facts and circumstances of each individual case.
+Also, keep in mind that the defendant is not required to prove his innocence; the district attorney has the burden of proving that that the defendant is guilty beyond a reasonable doubt to alleged offense (with some exceptions - see below).

 For example, the crime of public intoxication requires proof of three elements: